 - Changyou.com (HK) Limited, or Changyou HK, incorporated in Hong Kong on August 13, 2007.
-Changyou HK is our intermediate offshore holding company for our operations in China and overseas. - ICE Information Technology (Shanghai) Co., Ltd, or ICE Information, incorporated in the PRC on August 29, 2007 and acquired by us on May 28, 2010. - Beijing AmazGame Age Internet Technology Co., Ltd., or AmazGame, incorporated in the PRC on September 26, 2007. - Shanghai Jingmao Culture Communication Co., Ltd, or Shanghai Jingmao, incorporated in the PRC on April 30, 2009 and acquired by us on January 25, 2011. - Beijing Changyou Gamespace Software Technology Co., Ltd., or Gamespace, incorporated in the PRC on October 29, 2009. - Beijing Yang Fan Jing He Information Consulting Co., Ltd, or Yang Fan Jing He, incorporated in the PRC on April 22, 2010. - Beijing Changyou Jingmao Film & Culture Communication Co., Ltd., or Beijing Jingmao, incorporated in the PRC on November 16, 2010 and acquired by us on January 25, 2011. - Changyou.com Webgames (HK) Limited, or Changyou HK Webgames, incorporated in Hong Kong on September 21, 2011. - 7Road.com Limited, or 7Road, incorporated in the Cayman Islands on June 15, 2011. - 7Road.com HK Limited, or 7Road HK, incorporated in Hong Kong on July 6, 2011. - Shenzhen Brilliant Imagination Technologies Co., Ltd., or Brilliant Imagination, incorporated in the PRC on April 18, 2014. - Glory Loop Limited, or Glory Loop, incorporated in British Virgin Islands on June 23, 2014.
+Changyou HK is our intermediate offshore holding company for our operations in China and overseas. - Beijing AmazGame Age Internet Technology Co., Ltd., or AmazGame, incorporated in the PRC on September 26, 2007. - Shanghai Jingmao Culture Communication Co., Ltd, or Shanghai Jingmao, incorporated in the PRC on April 30, 2009 and acquired by us on January 25, 2011. - Beijing Changyou Gamespace Software Technology Co., Ltd., or Gamespace, incorporated in the PRC on October 29, 2009. - Beijing Yang Fan Jing He Information Consulting Co., Ltd, or Yang Fan Jing He, incorporated in the PRC on April 22, 2010. - Beijing Changyou Jingmao Film & Culture Communication Co., Ltd., or Beijing Jingmao, incorporated in the PRC on November 16, 2010 and acquired by us on January 25, 2011. - Changyou.com Webgames (HK) Limited, or Changyou HK Webgames, incorporated in Hong Kong on September 21, 2011.

+- 7Road.com Limited, or 7Road, incorporated in the Cayman Islands on June 15, 2011. - 7Road.com HK Limited, or 7Road HK, incorporated in Hong Kong on July 6, 2011. - Shenzhen Brilliant Imagination Technologies Co., Ltd., or Brilliant Imagination, incorporated in the PRC on April 18, 2014. - Glory Loop Limited, or Glory Loop, incorporated in British Virgin Islands on June 23, 2014. - Beijing Changyou Chuangxiang Software Technology Co., Ltd., or Changyou Chuangxiang, incorporated in the PRC on November 8, 2016.